Is Montmartre Worth Visiting? Things To Do & Reasons To Visit

 There are three common scams we saw happening during our time in Montmartre, being given ‘free’ friendship bracelets, being given a ‘free’ rose, and the obvious pickpocketing.
 Just be aware of your surroundings, don’t engage with the person at all, (it might seem rude, but it will guarantee to make the scammer back off), and don’t take anything from anyone if they offer it to you for free, it will not be free!

 Conclusion: Is Montmartre Worth Visiting?
-Montmartre Guide
+Things To Do & Reasons To Visit

 To summarise, is Montmartre worth visiting whilst in Paris?
 100% yes!
 So, if you are ever in Paris, make sure you take a trip to this beautiful area and visit some of the places in our Montmartre guide!